narchart/narrative-chart/document.md

 #### 4. Annotation

-Annotating certain data marks in the chart by changing the marks' graphical appearance or adding additional objects such as arrows and circles.
+Annotating certain data marks or axis in the chart by changing the marks'/axis' graphical appearance or adding additional objects such as arrows and circles.

 ```
 {